 How to Respond to a Social Media Crisis

 A social media crisis has hit your brand.
-What do you need to do in terms of damage limitation and restoring consumer confidence?
+What do you need to do to limit damage to your brand image, and to restore consumer confidence?

 1. Get your facts straight